 The overall weight of any Rimfire Sporter rifle, including sights, may not exceed 7.5 lbs.
 Slings may be removed for weighing, but T-Class and TU-Class rifles must be weighed with sights attached.
 Rifles with removable clips must be weighed with one clip.
 External or internal weights may be added to the barrel or stock as long as the overall weight of the rifle, with sights, does not exceed 7.5 lbs.
 External weights may be added to the barrel only and must be concentric in shape.

 The Rimfire Sporter course of fire is challenging; new shooters can successfully complete it while experienced shooters find it uniquely challenging.
 Shooters begin at 50 yards with a sighting or practice series and then shoot ten shots for record slow-fire in the prone position, followed by two five-shot rapid-fire series.
 This is followed by ten shots slow fire and two five-shot rapid-fire series in the sitting or kneeling position.
 Targets are then placed at the 25-yard line where shooters conclude with ten shots slow fire and two five-shot rapid-fire series in the standing position.

 Competitors must supply their own good quality, safe ammunition for this match.
 Competitors will need a total of 60 rounds to fire the Rimfire Sporter Match plus any sighters or range alibis.

-CMP/AMU Rimfire Sporter Small Arms Firing School will be held Saturday, July 23rd.
-Participants will have classroom instruction as well as on the range training.
+CMP/AMU Rimfire Sporter Small Arms Firing School will have classroom instruction as well as on the range training.
 This class will be taught by the Army Marksmanship Unit.
 View additional details.

 - CMP Rimfire Sporter Match Procedures and Range Commands